Research

 Studying inter-organ factors systematically requires new tools to tackle the incredible complexity involved - a multitude of organ combinations (e.g. muscle -> fat, fat -> brain, etc.) and unknown numbers of factors in circulation.
 To address this, my lab develops:

-Importantly, these tools are based on genetically-encoded reagents, allowing us to deploy them in free-living transgenic flies, as well as readily port them to other model organisms (e.g. zebrafish, mouse).
+Importantly, these tools (e.g. genetically-encoded reagents) can be readily ported to other model organisms (e.g. zebrafish, mouse).